Śāriputra (15th-century): Tibet

-Sariputra was said to have visited Tibet around 1418 while Bdag Chen.
+Sariputra was said to have visited Tibet around 1418 when Bdag Chen ruled.
 From Sariputra, this ruler was said to have received initiations into various tantric lineages including Kalachakra tantra and he was listed as one of the king's main spiritual advisors.
 Tibetan sources also detail that he consecrated a bridge in Lcang ra in 1418.
-Aside from this, little else is known about his activities in Tibet.
+His "lineage biography" states that he spent a year at the monastery of Samye where he devoted himself to rituals relating to the bodhisattva Manjushri.
+The source then adds that he eventually received a vision of Manjushri.

+After leaving Samye, he travelled to Upper Myang in Gtsang where he met Sha ra'i dpon chen Kun dga phags who offered him a substantial amount of gold to stay in the region.
+Sariputra agreed to stay for a year and engage in the transmission of vinaya texts with local scholars including the abbot of Palcho Monastery.
+After his stay at Gtsang, Sariputra received an imperial invitation to Lhasa which was to be his final destination in Tibet before travelling to China.
+Here he visited the Jowo Shakyamuni statue which he circumambulates one hundred times.
+The lineage biography also implies that Sariputra may have designed a replica of the Mahabodhi Temple during his stay in Lhasa.

 China

 Following his stay in Tibet, Sariputra was subsequently invited to China, where he arrived with Hou Xian, who was sent to Tibet to collect him on behalf of the Ming dynasty.
 Sariputra arrived in Beijing, where he met the Yongle Emperor.
 The exact date of when he met with the Yongle Emperor is not known for certain, but most estimates place it around the early 15th century.
-During this time, Sariputra was provided with residence in Haiyin monastery.
-Sariputra was also present during the ascension of Hongxi Emperor to the throne in 1425.
+During this time, Sariputra was provided with residence at the Haiyin monastery.
+Sariputra was also present during the ascension of the Hongxi Emperor where he performed the ritual of enthronement in 1425 and was thus given the title "Perfectly enlightened, great imperial preceptor".

 As per his biography, Sariputra seems to have spent most of his time in China in Beijing.

 He was responsible for providing the design of the Zhenjue Temple which itself is a replica of the Mahabodhi temple.
 He is also said to have brought with him five Golden Buddha statues which as per legend are buried under the temple under each pagoda.

+Sariputra died on February 20, 1426 CE and on his deathbed, hagiographic sources state that he said to his students:

+The Emperor ordered his funeral ceremony and cremation and his ashes and relics were collected in the town of Xiangshan.
+A stupa was also built in his memory in Yuanzhao Temple.